MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-a-shared-mailbox.md

 3. Set the toggle to **On**.

-4. Optionally, enter a duration, note about the hold, and URL with more information.
+4. Optionally, enter a duration, s note about the hold, and a URL with more information.

 5. Select **Save**.

-## Manage members of a shared mailbox

-### Add or remove members
+## Add or remove members

 ::: moniker range="o365-worldwide"